For inquiries about our ear care and ear cleaning services, you can reach us at 07939348616 to discuss how we can help improve your hearing health.

 AVOID INSERTING OBJECTS IN YOUR EARS

-Steer clear of using cotton buds, fingers or ear candles as they often lead to pushing wax further into the ear canal and causing irritation.
+For proper ear cleaning services, steer clear of using cotton buds, fingers, or ear candles as these can push wax further into the ear canal and cause irritation.

-If recommended apply olive oil or medicated ear drops occasionally to help keep wax soft and manageable.
+If recommended, apply olive oil or medicated ear drops occasionally to help keep wax soft and manageable, supporting your overall ear care routine.

 Mon | 10:00 – 20:00 | |